 Usually, the choice of what database to use depends on the entities involved in the applications, their relationships, and the expected join traffic.
 Although application code could get around a bad database choice, the tech debt lives on for a very long time.
 Entities that are best suited for a graph database, for example, can be represented using a relational model with a considerable amount of joins between rows, deteriorating both the developer’s productivity and the database performance.

 The module of the database that maps keys, called indexes, to the hard disk is called the storage engine.
 It’s probably the most interesting part of the internal database design.
-It’s usually implemented using a log-structured merge tree or B-tree for quick access to indexes.
-In all cases, databases use write-ahead logging to write transactions to disk before applying them to the internal data structure (LSM or B-tree).
-Databases use this logging to restore the system in case of a crash.
+It’s usually implemented using a log-structured merge tree (LSM) or B-tree for quick access to indexes.
+In all cases, databases use write-ahead logging(WAL) to write transactions to disk before applying them to the internal data structure (LSM or B-tree).
+Databases use WAL to restore the state of the system in case of a crash.

 Some databases grant ACID (atomic, consistency, isolation, and durability) guarantees for transactions.
 Atomic means “all or nothing” when a user groups a few operations together.
 Consistency highly depends on the application’s definition of it.
 Isolation means that a transaction executes separately and independently from every other transaction.
 Durability means that changes are persisted to disk (or replicated to different nodes) before acknowledging the success to the application.